-1. Introduction
+1 Introduction

 A brain-computer interface (BCI) is a communication channel which does not depend on the brain's normal output pathways of peripheral nerves and muscles [1-3].
 It supplies paralyzed patients with a new approach to communicate with the environment.
 Among various brain monitoring methods employed in current BCI research, electroencephalogram (EEG) is the main interest due to its advantages of low cost, convenient operation and non-invasiveness.
-In present-day EEG-based BCIs, the following signals have been paid much attention: visual evoked potential (VEP), sensorimotor mu/beta rhythms, P300 evoked potential, slow cortical potential (SCP), and movement-related cortical potential (MRCP) [4].
+In present-day EEG-based BCIs, the following signals have been paid much attention: visual evoked potential (VEP), sensorimotor mu/beta rhythms, P300 evoked potential, slow cortical potential (SCP), and movement-related cortical potential (MRCP).
+Details about these signals can be found in chapter "Brain Signals for Brain-Computer Interfaces".
 These systems offer some practical solutions (e.g., cursor movement and word processing) for patients with motor disabilities.

 In this chapter, practical designs of several BCIs developed in Tsinghua University will be introduced.
 First of all, we will propose the paradigm of BCIs based on the modulation of EEG rhythms and challenges confronting practical system designs.
-In Section 2, modulation and demodulation methods of EEG rhythms will be further explained.
-Furthermore, practical designs of a VEP-based BCI and a motor imagery based BCI will be described in section 3.
-Finally, Section 4 will present some real-life application demos using these practical BCI systems.
+In Sect.
+2, modulation and demodulation methods of EEG rhythms will be further explained.
+Furthermore, practical designs of a VEP-based BCI and a motor imagery based BCI will be described in Sect.
+3. Finally, Sect.
+4 will present some real-life application demos using these practical BCI systems.